 Any other associated expenses such as bar stock or hospitality costs should be reimbursed to the committee member as per our Reimbursement policy below or, if they are for small cash amounts, from any petty cash float, and accounted for accordingly (see Cash transactions below.)
-Any bottles taken from Hall-owned bar stock and given to the performers by way of hospitality (or any bottles added to the raffle) should be accounted for at their cost price in assessing the overall profitability of the event (there is a spreadsheet for this calculation - refer to Martin Snodin).
+Any bottles taken from Hall-owned bar stock and given to the performers by way of hospitality (or any bottles added to the raffle) should be accounted for at their cost price in assessing the overall profitability of the event (there is a spreadsheet for calculating event profits - refer to the Secretary or Treasurer).